nelsonsilvadev/nelsonsilvadev.github.io/_posts/2022-01-05-is-and-as-in-csharp.md

 }

 /*
-  The attribute "organization" is of type string.
+  The attribute "community" is of type string.
   Name: Nelson Silva
 */
 ```